A list of characters in the American television series Lost in Space (2018).

 - Elites Are More Glamorous: Was a Navy SEAL back on Earth, and it shows.

 - Made of Iron: Takes an incredible amount of abuse in Season One alone but keeps going anyway.
 At one point he gets whacked in the head with a crowbar, completely No Sells it, briefly snarks at the attacker and then knocks him out with a single punch.
 When Will learns about his dad getting beaten with a crowbar, his first instinct is to ask if John hurt his attacker too badly.
 It's also a plot point that he can recover from being knocked unconscious faster than anybody else on the planet — a lot faster.
+Season 2 then shows he can recover from just about anything faster than a human as any right to.

 - Papa Wolf: He will not let anything stand in the way of his childrens safety and will put all his military training behind it.